 Slinking through the undergrowth, keeping an eye on my ammo count and the hills in the distance, I can feel the anxiety in the pit of my stomach.
 Moments ago, I was hunting another Hunt: Showdown player.
 A stray bullet cracked the silence, sending me diving into the nearest foliage, unsure whether I was being targeted, or if I had simply stumbled on the periphery of a different fight.
 Suddenly, everything is a threat.
 Every sound, every open door, every stray piece of loot.
 Is someone watching me as I crawl to safety, waiting to gut me?

 This is a regular occurrence in battle royales for me, whether I'm solo or in a team.
-Even when they're not filled with monsters and supernatural scares, they scratch my itch for fear in a way that horror games frequently fail.
+Even when they're not filled with monsters and supernatural scares, they scratch my itch for fear in a way that even the best horror games frequently fail.

 The tension that surrounds every encounter in these games is palpable.
 Relying on audio cues and signs of player activity puts my senses into overdrive every time I play.
 Committing maps to memory means that an open door in an area you know there shouldn't be an open door becomes a sign that someone has been there—recently or not.
 Are they still there; am I a fly in a web?